juaml/junifer/docs/extending/marker.rst

 In this step we need to define the parameters of the Marker the user can provide to configure how the Marker will behave.

-The parameters of the Marker are defined in the ``__init__`` method.
-The :class:`.BaseMarker` class requires two optional parameters:
+The parameters of the Marker are defined as class attributes.
+The :class:`.BaseMarker` class defines two optional parameters:

 1. ``name``: the name of the Marker.
 This is used to identify the Marker in the configuration file.
-2. ``on``: a list or string with the data types that the Marker will be applied to.
+2. ``on``: a list of :enum:`.DataType` with the data types that the Marker will be applied to.

 .. attention::